sofibox/maxiaide_public/readme.txt

           -d, --debug
           Run the scan in debug mode

+          --log-level <LOG_LEVEL>
+          Run the scan as in <LOG_LEVEL> mode, where LOG_LEVEL can be one of the following levels: error, warning, notice, info, rule, config, debug, trace Note that when this option is present, it will ignore both -v and -d options

           -a, -u, --update, --db-auto-update, --auto-update, --db-update
           Auto update AIDE database after scanning

           -b, --backup, --db-auto-backup, --auto-backup, --db-backup
           Automatically archive or backup existing AIDE database with timestamp after scanning

           -f, -p, -l, -r, --file, --path, --limit, --regex <PATH or REGEX>
           Compare or limit specific file, path or use regex comparison against current database

           -e, --email
           Enable email report.
-Even if this option is enabled, it will not send email if there is no warning appear from the scan.
+Even if this option is present, it will not send email if there is no warning appear from the scan.
 Please make sure that the email report format is valid or the script will prompt to correct it

   init